FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_accessControl/c_st_loginrestictions/t_st_manloginrestictions.md

    </tbody>
 </table>

-To access and manage the Login Restriction Policies, select **Access &gt; Login Restrictions** in the <span class="mc-variable suite_variables.SecureTransportName variable">SecureTransport</span> Administration Tool.
+To access and manage the Login Restriction Policies, select **Access &gt; Login Restrictions** in the {{< SecureTransport/securetransportname  >}} Administration Tool.
 The *Login Restriction Policies for End Users* page will be displayed.
 Use the *Login Restriction Policies for End Users* page to create and maintain Login Restriction Policies.

 The following topics provide how-to instructions for managing Login Restriction Policies: